 Italian wedding soup is a quick and hearty dinner that only looks like you worked long and hard to make it.

 Versions of the soup have been made all over the Mediterranean for centuries.
 It’s a nourishing meal that's easy enough for any weeknight.

-Calling this “Italian wedding soup"is somewhat of a misnomer since the dish is unrelated to weddings.
+Calling this Italian wedding soup"is somewhat of a misnomer since the dish is unrelated to weddings.
 The name is said to come from the words “minestra maritata,” which mean “married soup.”
 Here, rather than the couple joining together, it's all the flavors in the pot that balance each other so well.